The Masterpiece Society

 It is bizarre that, in the final scene, the story seems to

-be trying to make a case that perhaps it should apply
+be trying to make a case that perhaps the Prime Directive should apply

 Picard's actual behaviour in dealing with the colony